HaitheMS/MSFT-Power-Platform/Microsoft Power Apps Canvas/Readme.md

 # Guide

 Unlock the potential of Microsoft Power Platform Solutions with ease.
 Quickly download the required Microsoft Power Apps Canvas Application by following just two simple steps.
+Scroll to the bottom if you need to select an app and learn how to implement it.

 ## Applications